PacktPublishing/Node-Cookbook-3rd-Ed/11-Optimizing-Performance/content.md

 At the top of our zoomed in view, we can see two hot frames, both representing time spent in the native `reduce` method.

-As we know from the recipe "Optimizing a synchronous function call", using ES5 collection methods in the wrong place can cause bottlenecks.
+As we know from the recipe **Optimizing a synchronous function call**, using ES5 collection methods in the wrong place can cause bottlenecks.

-We can rewrite our server like so:
+So let's rewrite our server like so:

 ```js
 const MongoClient = require('mongodb').MongoClient